-- Any parent(s)/guardian(s) and dependent children permanently residing with them or who would reasonably expect to be permanently residing with them; - Any parent(s)/guardian(s) and adult children who are not dependent but have not yet left the family home; - Any parent(s)/guardian(s) and adult children who are still living at home because of a care need; or - Any adult siblings who wish to live together. - The Applicant may only include in their application persons who normally reside with the Applicant as a member of the Applicant's family.
+- A sole applicant; - Any two persons who wish to live together as a couple; - Any parent(s)/guardian(s) and dependent children permanently residing with them or who would reasonably expect to be permanently residing with them; - Any parent(s)/guardian(s) and adult children who are not dependent but have not yet left the family home; - Any parent(s)/guardian(s) and adult children who are still living at home because of a care need; or - Any adult siblings who wish to live together. - The Applicant may only include in their application persons who normally reside with the Applicant as a member of the Applicant's family.